 Although Mitchell Institute staff are working remotely, they are still committed to helping Scholars however they can.
 Scholars can feel free to reach out to staff members at any time, even if it’s just to check in and say hello.
 Please find a staff member’s email address on the listing at the bottom of this page if you have any questions.
 If you’re unsure who to email, reach out to firstname.lastname@example.org and you’ll be directed accordingly.
 Staff members are happy to talk via phone or web-based video conference.

-Our emergency fund is available for all current Scholars to use in the event that housing, employment, or transportation has been jeopardized by recent events.
-These are just a few examples of the kinds of expenses with which the Promise Fund has been able to assist.
+Our contingency fund is available for all current Scholars to use in the event that housing, employment, or transportation has been jeopardized by recent events.
+These are just a few examples of the kinds of expenses with which the SOS Fund has been able to assist.

 Beyond all that the Institute can offer, Scholars and their families should also be aware of the following resources available to all: